Rules and Regulations for Inter-Club Competitions

 a) All questions of eligibility, qualification of players, interpretation of these regulations or otherwise, in relation to the Competitions shall be referred to the Competition Secretary, whose decision shall be final.

-b) Any dispute arising between Clubs shall be referred to the Council, for arbitration, whose decision shall be binding on both Clubs.
-Members of the Council who are members of Clubs involved in such disputes shall not be eligible to speak or vote at the meeting of the Council at which such disputed are being considered.
+- b) Any dispute arising between Clubs shall be referred to the Council, for arbitration, whose decision shall be binding on both Clubs.
+Members of the Council who are members of Clubs involved in such disputes shall not be eligible to speak or vote at the meeting of the Council at which such a dispute is being considered.

 24. Delegation of Powers